satnaing/satnaing.dev/contents/how-do-i-develop-my-portfolio-website-blog.md

 ![Card layout when shared to Facebook](https://res.cloudinary.com/noezectz/image/upload/v1648231679/SatNaing/satnaing-dev-on-facebook_zyth0m.png "Card layout when shared to Facebook")

+### Dynamic Sitemap

+Sitemap plays an important part in SEO.
+Because of this, every single page of this site should be included in sitemap.xml.
+I made an auto generated sitemap in my website whenever I create a new content or tags or categories.

 ### Light & Dark Themes

 Due to dark theme trend in recent years, many websites include dark theme out of the box nowadays.
 Certainly, my website also supports light & dark themes.